ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/isaac_perceptor/index.md

 If you want to learn more about Navigation, checkout [Navigation Concepts][navigation-concepts].

 The elements that make use of sensor data are Perception and Localization.
-Planning and Control make use of derivative information from these subsystems, such as the robot’s current pose or information about the location of potential obstacles, but not the direct data itself.
+Planning and Control make use of derivative information from these subsystems, such as the robot's current pose or information about the location of potential obstacles, but not the direct data itself.
 Structures like the environmental model fuses sensor data from many sensors together into a representation that is data agnostic, which can be used for planning and control algorithms to make decisions based off of.
 In Nav2, that is commonly the Costmap package, but could be height maps, voxel grids, and so on.